jaimegonzalezj/Instances-MISP-DDILP-paper/README.md

 - JE Gonzalez, A. Cire, A. Lodi, and LM Rousseau.
 Integrated Integer Programming and Decision Diagram Search Tree with an Application to the Maximum Independent Set Problem.

-The instance filename corresponds to id-fam-n-p.txt where:
+The instance filename (id-fam-n-p.txt) corresponds to:
 - id: id number of the instance
 - fam: family according to the random graph generation model used to generate the instance
 - n: number of nodes in the undirected graph